teuben/nemo/docs/source/glossary.rst

   GIPSY
       The Groningen Image Processing System.
-A number of concepts in NEMO, and a few routines, have been taken liberally from GIPSY.
+A number of concepts in NEMO, and a few routines, have been taken liberally from :term:`GIPSY`.

   history